hyperhydrosis treatment

 Benefits: Can help with whole-body sweating

-Side effects include dry mouth Also constipation, blurred vision, and dizziness.
+Side effects may include dry mouth, constipation, blurred vision, or dizziness

 Best for: People with widespread sweating who can’t use topical treatments